 Ready to apply?

-Applications are now being accepted on a rolling basis until February 1, 2024, or until funding has been fully subscribed.
+The 2023/2024 cycle is currently open!
+Applications are reviewed on a rolling basis until February 1, 2024, or until funding has been fully subscribed.

 After you apply, your application will be reviewed by a Grant Selection Committee comprised of past grant recipients and community members.